Bharrgavi26/Project-1/MoviesAPI-main/README.md

-d# MoviesAPI
+# MoviesAPI
-REST API Developed using Spring Boot With MongoDB Database support.
-(Java Project) for Practice Skills.
+A RESTful API developed using Spring Boot, providing access to movie-related data and leveraging MongoDB as its database management system.
+This Java-based project serves as a platform for practicing and refining skills in building scalable and efficient RESTful APIs.

 # Getting Started